Nuno111/Colour-Them-All/README.md

-#

----------- Game project to learn html canvas. ----------
+# Game project to learn html canvas.

 Important: Code is not optimized at the moment as it´s first version, will need to refactor code once a design patter has been established; Works only in computer browsers, mobile support in next version.

 Current bugs: If the window is resized, page has to be refreshed in order for the canvas to get the correct width and height.

+---
-//-- Current functionalities --//
+## Current functionalities

 Allow user to choose UI colors;

-Allow user to set diferent difficulty settings;
+Allow user to set different difficulty settings;

 Standard difficulty settings are presented to the user;

 Increased difficulty with each new level;

+---
-//-- Upcoming implementations --//
+## Upcoming implementations

 Mobile Support